Ravai Fatiaki

-Ravai Fatiaki (born 1 March 1987) is a Fijian rugby union player who plays for Leicester Tigers in England's Premiership Rugby.
-He plays as a centre or fly-half.
+Ravai Fatiaki (born 1 March 1987) is a Fijian rugby union player who played for Worcester Warriors in England's Premiership Rugby.
+He played as a centre or fly-half.

 Biography

-Fatiaki's older brother of Fred, coached the former Assistant Minister for Youth and Sports, Iliesa Delana to a first Gold medal win for Fiji and the Pacific at the 2012 Summer Paralympics.
+Fatiaki's older brother Fred, coached the former Assistant Minister for Youth and Sports, Iliesa Delana to a first Gold medal win for Fiji and the Pacific at the 2012 Summer Paralympics.

-Along with Iliesa Keresoni, Fatiaki was a member of the 2006 Lelean Memorial School Under 19 Dream Team that won the Fiji Secondary Schools' Rugby Union championship Deans Trophy.
+Fatiaki was educated at Lelean Memorial School.

 Fatiaki made his international debut for Fiji in 2009 against Japan.
 He was a member of the Fiji squad for the 2011 Rugby World Cup in New Zealand.
+In 2012 he was recruited by the Worcester Warriors.

 Fatiaki has since joined the British Army playing professional Rugby for the Army and appeared in the starting line up of the 2017 Army v Navy.
 On 9 November 2017 Fatiaki was named on the bench for Leicester Tigers in their Anglo-Welsh Cup game against Bath.